Unit 2 - Practice Quiz

 A. A sparse vector

-B. A complex vector
+B. A binary vector

-C. A binary vector
+C. A normalized vector

 39 Which approach is generally faster to train: CBOW or Skip-gram?